We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 I understand that.

-But I I had gone for a run very late one night, and I had just seen my counselor, and he had been encouraging me to consider the fact that I may have the soul of something other than a human in my human body.
+But I had gone for a run very late one night, and I had just seen my counselor, and he had been encouraging me to consider the fact that I may have the soul of something other than a human in my human body.

-Which would explain why you couldn't run with the frisbee.
+Which would explain why you couldn't run with the Frisbee.

-Uh something like that.
+Something like that.

-Well, I'm just trying to understand.
+Okay, well, I'm just trying to understand.

 Right.